wallmartins/wallmartins/README.md

 ### What i'm focus on 💁 💻

 Currently improving my Programming skills on front-end and back-end.
 My current focus is: Vue 3/Nuxt and React/Next on front-end.
-And start learning Python from back-enx.<br><br>
+And start learning Python from back-end.<br><br>

 ### Find me elsewhere